dqops/dqo/docs/getting-started/review-results-on-dashboards/review-results-on-dashboards.md

     list of tables affected by the issues.
 In our example, there is only one table with one data quality issue.
     You can filter the results by clicking on the check category or the table.

-## Next steps

 You have completed our quick tutorial and now know how to add connections, run data quality checks and view results in DQO using the graphic interface.

-But we have much more to offer.

-Go to the [Working with DQO section](../../working-with-dqo/) to learn how to run other types of checks, add schedules and data streams, and learn how to use the command line interface.